anatolicvs/EFT.SelfHost.Metaapi/README.md

 # EFT.SelfHost.Metaapi
-The project is self hosted Meta Trader restful api.
+The project is the self hosted Meta Trader restful api.